chef/supermarket/docs/cookbookadoptiononsupermarket.md

 #### Contacting the Current Owner

 If the cookbook has not yet been put up for adoption, the party hoping to take ownership of the cookbook should reach out to the current owner.
 The request should be made through as many avenues as possible, for example: starting a conversation on Chef Community Slack, opening a GitHub issue on the cookbook, sending the owner an email, reaching out to the owner over social media.
-We strongly recommend that you do not bombard the current owner though all avenues at once, but if the owner is unresponsive through one avenue, try another.
+We strongly recommend that you do not bombard the current owner through all avenues at once, but if the owner is unresponsive through one avenue, try another.

 One example of outreach might be an email to the current owner:

 > Hi there!
 You are currently the owner of this cookbook on [supermarket.chef.io](http://supermarket.chef.io), and I would like to discuss you potentially transferring this ownership to the Sous Chefs organization.
 The only action required of you to make the transfer on Supermarket happen would be a reply to me and CC to [mailto:community@chef.io](community@chef.io) confirming your acceptance, and we'll be able to handle that side!
 Transfer of the GitHub repo will need to be triggered by following the GitHub directions: [insert link to directions]

 We expect the current owner to be allowed ample time to respond, generally relative to their activity in a given platform.
 For example, if the user is relatively inactive on GitHub, it may take a few weeks to months to see a response there.
 If a user is more active on Twitter, it would be expected that a response would be more timely.
-In general, lack of response to requests made on platform where the user is active may result in a decision against transferring of ownership.
+In general, lack of response to requests made on a platform where the user is active may result in a decision against transferring of ownership.

 ### So, You Can't Reach The Owner